nickbalestra/chatterbox-server/README.md

 #### Chatterbox server

+The server features at a glance :

+- GET/POST/OPTIONS requests.
-The server is able to handle GET/POST/OPTIONS requests.
-It Implement CORS to handle cross domain issues.
+- Support CORS to handle cross domain issues.
+- Serve Static Assets (css/html/js/img)
+- Persistent storage on file.

 Its architecture allows to easily extend the request handler router and add as many endpoints as needed.

 ## Install: